shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         - Use a smaller number of masks, e.g., 20,000 performs well for small genomes (<=5 Mb).
 And if the queries are long (>= 2kb), there's little affection for the alignment results.
 - **Disk**
     - More is better.
 LexicMap index size is related to the number of input genomes, the divergence between genome sequences, the number of masks, and the maximum seed distance.
 See [some examples](#index-size).
         - **Note that the index size is not linear with the number of genomes, it's sublinear**.
-Because the seed data are compressed with VARINT-GB algorithm, more genome bring higher compression rates.
+Because the seed data are compressed with VARINT-GB algorithm, more genomes bring higher compression rates.
     - SSD disks are preferred, while HDD disks are also fast enough.

 ## Algorithm

 <img src="/LexicMap/indexing.svg" alt="" width="900"/>

+{{< expand "Click to show details." "..." >}}

 1. **Generating *m* [LexicHash masks](https://doi.org/10.1093/bioinformatics/btad652)**.